car251290/Image-Chooser/README.md

     padding: 14px 20px 14px 40px;
     margin-bottom: 12px;
 }
+# The Html for the selection
+the filter and how to make it work in the 3 different tables, where there are showing the images.
 # Html
 I use a <script> for the accion of the search bar and I put the code in the HTML.
        <script>